CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 - If you cancel the Multi Query batch job, the job status changes to `"status": "cancelled"`.
 Any running queries within the job will be stopped and changed to `"status": "pending"`, and will not be processed

 - Suppose the first query job status is `"status": "done"`, the second query is `"status": "running"`, and the third query `"status": "pending"`.
 If the second query fails for some reason, the job status changes to `"status": "failed"` and the last query will not be processed.
 It is indicated which query failed in the Multi Query batch job

+## cURL and Node.js Examples

+For complete code examples of using the Batch API operations for POST and GET requests, see the developer [GIST examples here](https://gist.github.com/dgaubert/26eb015cee03f0a9b3ad84bd7fe79c5d).